Bartosz-Gorka-Archive/processing-massive-datasets/README.md

 # Processing massive datasets
 Processing massive datasets - Poznan University of Technology, study project

+## Task description
+You can check description in `docs` dictionary.
+Files prepared in the Polish language.

 ## Stats
 Check files `{NUMBER_OF_ITERATIONS}_iterations.txt` in `stats` directory to verify each iteration.